iamPulakesh/Reachout/README.md

 ## 📃 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache 2.0 License.